 Learn as much as you can about the new location before you go.
 This means the good, the bad, and the simply different — from time zones, to what side of the street people drive on, to climate/temperature, to foods, political system, culture, customs and religion(s), to "Can you drink the water?".

 Be open-minded and willing to learning.
 Ask questions.
 If you are going to a place where people speak a different language, consider taking a few courses in that language.

 Maintain a sense of humour.
 (Perhaps the most important!)

 Don't withdraw!
 Travel within the country, and visit cultural events and locations, such as museums or historic sites.

 Build new friendships.
 Associate with positive people.

 Bring a few touches of home with you, such as photos of your favourite locations and family members, etc.

-Keep in touch with people at home by Skype, email, phone, postcards — whatever.
+Keep in touch with people at home by Skype, FaceTime, WhatsApp, email, phone, even go retro with postcards — whatever works for you.
 This can give you some comfort while away, and it will help you to minimize reverse culture shock when you get back home.